Liam Connor: Storylines

-Liam first appeared on Coronation Street in August 2006 when he and nephew Ryan Connor (Ben Thompson) visit his sister Michelle at the Rovers Return Inn.
-Whilst there he overhears Adam Barlow (Sam Robertson) discussing his unhappiness running local factory Underworld with his half-brother, Danny Baldwin (Bradley Walsh).
+Liam first appears in August 2006 when he and nephew Ryan Connor (Ben Thompson) visit his sister Michelle (Kym Marsh) at the Rovers Return Inn.
+While there, he overhears Adam Barlow (Sam Robertson) discussing his unhappiness running local factory Underworld with his half-brother, Danny Baldwin (Bradley Walsh).
 Liam calls on his wealthy brother Paul (Sean Gallagher) to help him purchase the factory.
 The brothers manage to convince the teenager to sell his 40% share for £80,000, less than half its value.
-Liam also briefly romances Frankie Baldwin, putting himself in a difficult situation with Frankie's husband and the Connor brothers' new business partner Danny.
+Liam also briefly romances Frankie Baldwin (Debra Stephenson), putting himself in a difficult situation with Frankie's husband and the Connor brothers' new business partner, Danny (Bradley Walsh).

 The death of Dean, Michelle's late partner, in a car crash, is later discovered not to have been caused by Dean's own driving, when in 2007 Liam confesses to Michelle that their brother, Paul, was driving that night, and that Paul and Liam had moved Dean's body into the driving seat so that Paul would not face criminal charges.
-Michelle initially disowns her brothers but is reconciled with Liam after Paul's death.
+Michelle initially disowns her brothers but reconciles with Liam after Paul's death.

 Liam dates Leanne Battersby (Jane Danson), thinking that she is an estate agent but she is secretly working as a female escort.
-Liam's sister-in-law, Carla, goes shopping regularly with Leanne, and one day one of Leanne's clients sees them together and asks Carla if she is an escort too.
+Liam's sister-in-law, Carla (Alison King), goes shopping regularly with Leanne, and one day one of Leanne's clients sees them together and asks Carla whether she is an escort, too.
 Carla reluctantly agrees to keep Leanne's secret from Liam.

-Paul discovers Leanne's secret when he books an escort to come to a hotel room he has booked and Leanne turns up; they agree to keep each other's secret until Carla finds out, and refuses to believe that Paul and Leanne haven't slept together.
+Paul discovers Leanne's secret when he books an escort to come to a hotel room he has booked and Leanne turns up; they agree to keep each other's secret until Carla finds out, and refuses to believe that Paul and Leanne have not slept together.
 In an attempt to convince her, Paul kidnaps Leanne and locks her in his car boot.
 After jumping a red traffic light at a crossroads, Paul's Mercedes crashes into a skip and overturns.
 Liam rescues Leanne from the boot of the car, but Carla reveals that Leanne is working as a prostitute, and their relationship does not survive the revelation.
 Paul dies of his injuries in hospital and Liam is devastated by his brother's death and blames Leanne.